laurenirickff/heliograph/README.md

 - Pick a prompt preset (e.g., Browser‑Use MCP) and optionally edit the text shown in the editor
 - Optionally adjust Advanced settings:
   - Generators (N): how many independent candidates to produce
-  - Deciders (K): how many judges evaluate and rank acceptable candidates
+  - Evaluators (K): how many judges evaluate and rank acceptable candidates
-  - Models for generators and deciders
+  - Models for generators and evaluators
 - Click Generate.
 You will see:
-  - Activity stream as the pipeline runs (upload → generators → deciders → aggregation)
+  - Activity stream as the pipeline runs (upload → generators → evaluators → aggregation)
-  - A summary of decider rankings and average ranks
+  - A summary of evaluator rankings and average ranks
   - The Best Result (copy/download), plus download buttons for the prompt+result and for all candidates

 ## How it works (multi‑tier agents)